 Sustainability: Maine Greenhouse Best Practices Workshop

-- Plant Disease Diagnosis–Alicyn Smart, University of Maine Cooperative Extension
+9:05-10:00 Plant Disease Prevention, Detection and Management: Dr. Alicyn Smart, University of Maine

 This event is presented in collaboration with The Maine Department of Agriculture, Conservation & Forestry.

 If you are a person with a disability and need an accommodation to participate in this program, please call Terri Eldridge at 207.581.3878 to discuss your needs.
 Receiving requests for accommodations at least 10 days before the program provides a reasonable amount of time to meet the request, however all requests will be considered.
 If you have dietary restrictions, please contact Kathy Murray at 207.287.7616 or email@example.com before the registration deadline.